apache/tomcat-site/README.txt

 web site and all of your .html files will be re-generated.

-Once you have built your documentation and confirmed that your changes are ok, you can check your .xml and your .html files back into SVN.
+Once you have built your documentation and confirmed that your changes are OK, you can commit your changed .xml and .html files into Subversion.

-Then, in the /www/tomcat.apache.org/ directory, execute:

-svn up

-to have the changes reflected on the Tomcat web site.
+The Subversion repository is configured with svn-pub-sub module so that when you commit changes into the docs/ directory, they are automatically reflected on the live tomcat.apache.org site.
+This happens almost immediately, so go to http://tomcat.apache.org/ and have fun.

 To update the documentation for Tomcat 5.5.x, Tomcat 6.0.x, Tomcat 7.0.x:
 ==========================================================================

+1. If you are using the "sparse" checkout feature, make sure that subdirectories in the docs/ directory for the relevant Tomcat versions are fully present in your working copy.

+   The commands are:

+   cd tomcat-site
+   svn up --set-depth infinity docs/tomcat-5.5-doc svn up --set-depth infinity docs/tomcat-6.0-doc svn up --set-depth infinity docs/tomcat-7.0-doc

-1. Create build.properties file if you have not done so yet and set "base.path" property in it.
+2. Create build.properties file if you have not done so yet and set "base.path" property in it.
 E.g.

       base.path=..